MazenA14/unilink/README.md

 - Make all popup modals be swipable down from any area
 - In contact add created date and made by a 58- student and make it open after a certain date
 - Implement stale-while-revalidate
-- Add current version field to database
-- Adjust staff for personal schedule slots
 - Add schedule export function (.ics) to device calendar

-- Wraping up the app:
-    - Make it more efficient (Parsing Server Side, Parallel Data Fetching)
-    - Remove the unneeded dependencies (Smaller file size)
-    - Remove any console logs/warnings/errors
-    - Replace Alert.alert with custom alert component
+- Make view course grayed out of not available
+- Fix previous grade duplicates
 - See how all aspects of the app works (Caching,...)
++ Quick access model drop-down use overlapping and not auto dismissing

 ## To-Do (Done)
 + Remove the effect that occurs on pressing on the tabs at the bottom